Canop/rhit/README.md

 # Installation

-Rhit is only tested on linux.
+Rhit is only tested on linux but is expected to work on Mac.

 ## From source